mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

   }
 ```

-We could have filtered on any other predicate, for instance containsPlace.
+We could have filtered on any other predicate, for instance **containsPlace**.
 Here is another example using a match against a string literal to find all articles exactly matching the text “Maryland.”

 ```sparql
 PREFIX kb:  <http://knowledgebooks.com/ontology#>